Incredible Animal Journeys

 Plimsoll Productions · National Geographic · Disney+ · Hulu

+I covered drone and long-lens filming as well as specialist camera shots for the episode, across almost ten shoots in Kenya and Tanzania — including remote shoots in Bogoria and Elementaita for the flamingo sequences.
 The episode follows the great migration’s annual journey from Tanzania up through the Maasai Mara and out into Tsavo East, threading the herd-level story through the seasonal weather that drives it.
-My aerial work covered the dry-season elephant family movement and the wide herd-establishing passes that anchor the episode’s first half.

 PetaPixel’s behind-the-scenes feature on the series included a credited shot of the drone unit on location: